 - 1. ACTIVITY: Streetcar Expansion: Continue to assist the Kansas City Streetcar Authority and the City of Kansas City with continued planning and engineering of the planned north and south expansions of the RideKC Streetcar route.
 KCATA Planning assistance is primarily focused on the integration of the bus network around this rail spine (ongoing). - 2.
 ACTIVITY: Bus Rapid Transit Project Development & Implementation Activities: Begin activities related to advanced planning, conceptual engineering, environmental review, and assessment of funding opportunities for the two corridors with recently completed BRT studies: Independence Avenue and North Oak (ongoing). - 3.
-ACTIVITY: Linwood BRT Planning Assessment: Develop a service and capital plan for the 31st Street/Linwood corridor for conversion to Bus Rapid Transit.
-Prepare the corridor for additional phases of advanced planning, engineering, etc. (Dec). - 4.
+ACTIVITY: East West Transit Study: The East West Transit study is a bi-state project that seeks to identify a high-capacity fast and frequent transit corridor between the two anchor locations of KU Medical Systems in Kansas City, Kansas and the Truman Sports Complex in Kansas City, Missouri (Jun). - 4.
 ACTIVITY: Kansas Corridors BRT Planning: Conduct planning activities for the improvement of service and infrastructure on State Avenue, Metcalf, and 75th/Quivira.
 Prepare these SmartMoves corridors for future bus rapid transit implementation (Dec). - 5.
 ACTIVITY: Planning Sustainable Places.
-Provide assistance and guidance to Planning Sustainable Places projects throughout the region to achieve local and regional objectives for multimodal transportation (as needed).

-- 6. ACTIVITY: Local Comprehensive Plan Participation.
+Provide assistance and guidance to Planning Sustainable Places projects throughout the region to achieve local and regional objectives for multimodal transportation (as needed). - 6.
+ACTIVITY: Local Comprehensive Plan Participation.
 Provide input and expertise for local jurisdictions' comprehensive, corridor, and area planning projects.
 This includes the City of Kansas City's comprehensive planning process (as needed). - 7.
 ACTIVITY: Transit Oriented Development Planning.
 In coordination with municipalities, develop plans and implementation of TOD policies and specific plans to build and encourage appropriate development on key high-capacity transit corridors and activity centers.
-This includes the upcoming Prospect TOD Study in association with the City of Kansas City and the Rock Island TOD in association with Jackson County, Missouri (ongoing). - 8.
-ACTIVITY: East-West Transit/Streetcar Study.
-This study will evaluate East-West multi-modal transit connections between University of Kansas Health System and the Rock Island Corridor / Truman Sports Complex (Dec).
+This includes the upcoming Prospect TOD

+Study in association with the City of Kansas City and the Rock Island TOD in association with Jackson County, Missouri (ongoing).

-5.4 Goods Movement/Freight Planning - Lead Agency: MARC
+5.3 Goods Movement/Freight Planning - Lead Agency: MARC